Tanq16/local-content-share/README.md

 ---

-A simple self-hosted app for sharing text snippets and files within your local network across any device and a scratchpad.
+A simple self-hosted app for sharing text snippets and files within your local network across any device and a notepad.
 Think of this as a simple and elegant alternative to airdrop, local-pastebin and notepad.
 The primary features are:

 - Make plain text snippets available to view/share on any device in the local network
 - Upload files and make them available to view/download on any device in the local network
-- Built-in Scratchpad with both Markdown and Rich Text editing capabilities
+- Built-in Notepad with both Markdown and Rich Text editing capabilities
 - Rename text snippets and files uploaded to easily find them in the UI
 - Edit text snippets to modify their content as needed
 - Multi-file drag-n-drop (drop into the text area) support for uploading files